MickTheMechanic/Shiftlight/README.md

 - A .png file with a wiring diagram
 - An .stl file for a housing for the shift light (Suits Daihatsu, but can be modified)
 - An .stl file for a housinig for the Arduino
-- An .md file containing a detailed parts list Currently the easiest DIY shiftlight on the world wide web, your're welcome ;)
+- An .md file containing a detailed parts list.

+Currently the easiest DIY shiftlight on the world wide web, your're welcome ;)